 Images from Voyager 2 showed that the most obvious feature of Neptune is its stunning blue colour, the result of methane in the atmosphere.
 Voyager 2 also revealed a more dynamic and turbulent atmosphere than anyone expected.
 Neptune’s atmosphere consists of layers of clouds, banded features, and unexpected structures, including what was termed the Great Dark Spot (GDS).
 Neptune generates the strongest jet streams anywhere in the solar system, reaching speeds of up to 2,400 kms per hour.
 Voyager detected weak auroras, similar to those on Earth, but because of Neptune’s complex magnetic field, the auroras appear over wide regions of the planet, not just near the planet’s poles.
 Despite what we do know, the structure and composition of Neptune’s atmosphere remains poorly understood.
 What accounts for the relatively high percentage of methane and lack of hydrogen and helium?
 What is the energy source responsible for powering the incredibly high speed winds and variable storm systems?
 What happened to the Great Dark Spot (observed by Voyager in 1989, but no where to be seen when Hubble observed the planet in 1994).
 Why is the temperature of Neptune’s thermosphere, a staggeringly high 750K (4760 degrees celsius)?
 How can Neptune be so cold and distant from the Sun, and yet radiate so much energy?

-Thanks to Voyager 2 we know that Neptune’s magnetic field is approximately 25 times stronger than Earths, and that it’s lopsided (like Uranus), at 47to the rotation axis and offset from the planet’s centre.
+Thanks to Voyager 2 we know that Neptune’s magnetic field is approximately 25 times stronger than Earths, and that it’s lopsided (like Uranus), at 47o to the rotation axis and offset from the planet’s centre.
 Although we suspect that Neptune’s magnetic field is generated by currents within Neptune’s icy mantle – we do not fully understand why Neptune’s magnetic field is oriented the way it is, or what processes could generate such an off-kilter magnetic field.

 Before Voyager 2, Neptune was thought to have 2 moons, Triton and Nereid.
 Voyager 2 discovered 6 new moons, and since Voyager’s visit, astronomers have discovered a further 5 moons.
 Most of what we know of Triton, Neptune’s largest satellite, was acquired in a single encounter by the Voyager 2 spacecraft, which imaged about 40% of its surface.
 If scientists were surprised by the images from Neptune, they were stunned by the images of Triton.
 Triton, is an icy moon with a surface temperature of -235o, the coldest place known in the solar system.
 Voyager’s images revealed a geologically active planet, geysers spewing nitrogen gas and dust particles high into the atmosphere, rocky outcrops, canyons, and plains of frozen methane.
 Triton has a very thin nitrogen atmosphere with small amounts of methane, above a scarred and cracked surface.
 Triton showed no fresh impact craters, an indication of an active planet experiencing periodic resurfacing.
 But there’s still a lot to learn.
 Perhaps the most tantalising questions are about Neptune’s largest moon.
 Was Triton formed near Neptune, or is it a captured object from the Kuiper belt?
 What is the composition of Triton, and what causes the geologic activity, and has the distribution of the ice geysers changed dramatically since the Voyager flyby?
 Will further analysis of Triton tell us more about the solar system, and our place in it?
 Is there a sub surface ocean?
 Could Triton harbour life?